yellowmessenger/documentation/docs/platform_concepts/studio/test-and-publish-bot/debug-flow.md

   ![](https://i.imgur.com/JKkWtPF.png)

-You can also test your APIs in the [Studio APIs section](https://docs.yellow.ai/docs/platform_concepts/studio/api/add-api#14-test-the-api).
+You can also test your APIs in the [Automation APIs section](https://docs.yellow.ai/docs/platform_concepts/studio/api/add-api#14-test-the-api).

 :::note
 If you have any questions, feel free to post them on our [Community](https://community.yellow.ai/)